ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/TCPSocket.md

 The constructor takes in the NetworkStack pointer to open the socket on the specified NetworkInterface.
 If you do not pass in the constructor, then you must call `open` to initialize the socket.

-Refer to [TCPServer](/docs/v5.6/reference/tcpserver.html) class for TCP server functionality.
+Refer to <a href="/docs/v5.6/reference/tcpserver.html" target="_blank">TCPServer</a> class for TCP server functionality.

 ### TCPSocket class reference